 Sammamish's operations are primarily funded by property taxes with few volatile sources of revenue that fund operating activities.
 By state law, the City may raise property taxes 1% per year plus the property taxes on new construction.
-To minimize the impact of tax increases on its citizens, the City chose not to exercise that option for 2018, but instead banked (reserved) this taxing capacity for future years.
+To minimize the impact of tax increases on its citizens, the City chose not to exercise that option for 2020, but instead banked (reserved) this taxing capacity for future years.
 To control fixed costs during economic ups and downs, the City operates with a lean staff, contracting out for many municipal services such as police, fire, and some development review.
 The combination of a stable operating revenue source and limited permanent staff insulates the City somewhat from future economic slowdowns.

-Two revenue sources dedicated to capital projects, real estate excise taxes and impact fees, have fallen for the first time since 2009, this is expected since the greater Seattle area housing market has slowed somewhat during 2018.
-Revenue from transportation impact fees in 2018 fell by 21%, while real estate excise tax revenue dropped by a mere 3.0%.
-These trends were considered during the preparation of the 2019-2020 biennial budget, and the budget was balanced with a forecasted drop in traffic impact fee revenue of 43%.
+Two revenue sources dedicated to capital projects, real estate excise taxes and impact fees, have seen some volatility for the past four years, this is expected since development in Sammamish has been reduced over the past several years.
+Revenue from transportation impact fees in 2020 rose by \$390,000, 67%, while real estate excise tax revenue has fallen for the third year, or \$240,000 since the peak in 2017.
+Furthermore, park impacts fees are 61% up from 2019.
+These emerging trends were considered during the preparation of the 2021-2022 biennial budget.